SashiDo/awesome-teachable-machine/README.md

 <ul>
  <li><a href="https://coral.ai/projects/teachable-machine/#project-intro">Embedded Teachable Machine</a> -  This project is a direct re-implementation of f Creative Lab's original Teachable Machine and teaches you how to build a computer vision kit that can learn to recognize different objects in mere minutes.</li>
+  <li><a href="https://towardsdatascience.com/have-you-taught-your-machine-yet-45540b7e646b">How Teachable Machine Learns in the Browser</a> - How Google’s teachable machine transfer learns right inside your little browser.</li>
   <li><a href="https://dev.to/devdevcharlie/acoustic-activity-recognition-in-javascript-2go4">Acoustic activity recognition in JavaScript</a> - A prototype of a browser-based acoustic activity recognition system, classifying speaking, coughing, typing, brushing teeth, and my phone ringing</li>
+  <li><a href="https://www.instructables.com/id/Easy-Machine-Learning-Object-Detection-With-Teacha/">Easy Machine Learning & Object Detection With Teachable Machine</a> - Step-by-step guide for setting up an OpenCV/TensorFlow Python development environment and a Python script framework to easily incorporate Teachable Machine image models into your projects.</li>
  <li><a href="https://towardsdatascience.com/easily-create-an-ai-app-for-your-phone-zero-coding-experience-2d38afd4db14">Easily create an AI app for your phone — zero coding experience</a> - An experimental visual manual of the Royal Enfield motorbike made with p5js and teachable machine for the mobile phone. </li>
  <li><a href="https://learn.adafruit.com/teachable-machine-raspberry-pi-tensorflow-camera?view=all">Raspberry Pi + Teachable Machine = Teachable Pi</a>Train Raspberry Pi to recognize custom models, without a lot of work.</li>
  <li><a href="https://www.hackster.io/alankrantas/use-teachable-machine-ai-to-control-anything-2ad1ee">Use Teachable Machine AI to Control Anything</a> - Check out how to easily employ AI image/sound recognition for your microcontrollers, even if you know nothing about machine learning.</li>
   <li><a href="https://medium.com/@michellecarney/using-teachable-machine-in-the-d-school-classroom-96be1ba6a4f9">Using Teachable Machine in the d.school classroom
 </a>How a tool like Teachable Machine can apply to  teacher's work.</li>
  <li><a href="https://observablehq.com/@nsthorat/how-to-build-a-teachable-machine-with-tensorflow-js">[Advanced] How to build a Teachable Machine with TensorFlow.js</a>Feeling ready to build your own Teachable Machine?</li>
+ <li><a href="https://experiments.withgoogle.com/tiny-sorter/view">[Advanced] Tiny Sorter: A fun starter project with Arduino + machine learning</a> - A DIY experiment connecting Arduino + Teachable Machine</li>
   <li><a href="https://coral.ai/projects/teachable-sorter/#project-intro">[Advanced] Sorting Marshmallows with AI: Using Coral + Teachable Machine</a> - A machine that you can teach to rapidly recognize and sort objects using your own custom machine learning models.</li>
+ <li><a href="https://medium.com/analytics-vidhya/a-fun-project-pose-detector-with-googles-teachable-machine-6c7c8d650be1">Sleepy One</a>A real-time detector using your computer’s webcam which plays an alarm when you get sleepy & tilt your head beyond certain degrees on either side.</li>
+ <li><a href="https://data-driven.com/2019/11/visual-machine-learning-with-teachable-machine-not-happy-baby/">Happy vs Unhappy Baby</a> - A full-stack Data Architect Dad uses Teachable Machine to teach a model to recognize if his teething son is happy or unhappy</li>
+ <li><a href="https://helloworld.co.in/article/teachable-machine-gesture-controlled-robot-using-machine-learning-model">Earth Rover</a> - Teachable Machine ML Model on Raspberry Pi that recognizes human gestures and lets you control a robot.</li>
 </ul>

 ## ▶️ Videos